 How many: Ideally, you need at least one.
 But for longer stays, keep an extra.
 However, focus on versatility.
 So pick a pajama that you can use besides sleeping in.
 For instance, you can use the camisole of your cami/shorts PJ set as a tank top during the day.

-Pack a variety of tops to pull off both a formal and casual look.
+Buy Pack a variety of summer tops for women to pull off both a formal and casual look.
 So you’ll need to pack tees, long-sleeved button-up shirts, blouses, etc. The purpose of your trip will dictate what type you will need more of.

 How many: Three tops are enough for a short trip, while 5-6 should be fine for longer ones.
 But if you plan on doing laundry, you can easily reduce the amount.

 Choose the bottoms you need for your trip – jeans, pants, joggers, shorts, skirts, etc. Go with your traveling needs – and favorite style.